DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - rootkit: Similar to stealth malware, a rootkit attempts to mask its presence on a system; typically includes a collection of malware tools that an attacker can utilize according to specific goals
         - zero-day: is any type of malware that's never been seen in the wild before, and the vendor of the impacted product is unaware (or hasn't issued a patch), as are security companies that create anti-malware software intended to protect systems; previously unreported vuln which can be potentially exploited without risk of detection or prevention until system owner/developer detects and corrects vuln; gets name from the "zero time" being the time at which the exploit or vuln is first identified by the systems' owners or builders; AKA zero-hour exploit, zero-day attack

+**Saboage**: An attack committed against an organization by an insider, such as an employee, is known as sabotage.
+Sabotage refers to deliberate actions intended to disrupt, damage, destroy, or compromise an organization's operations, assets, infrastructure, or reputation.
+**Espionage**: This involve the theft of sensitive information and unauthorized access or collection of sensitive or confidential information for the purpose of gaining a competitive advantage, political advantage, or other nefarious motives.

 - 7.7.8 Machine learning and Artificial Intelligence (AI) based tools
     - **AI**: gives machines the ability to do things that a human can do better or allows a machine to perform tasks that we previously thought required human intelligence
     - **Machine Learning**: a subset of AI and refers to a system that can improve automatically through experience